NatashaMoon/Final-Project/README.md

 # Checkd - A task planner app
-> Checkd was created using HTML, CSS, Bootstrap, JavaScript and Jasmine
+> Checkd was created using HTML, CSS, Bootstrap, JavaScript and Jasmine You can test out the app at https://checkd-app.netlify.app/

 # Design goals
 * Dark mode interface to reduce user eye strain